New Horizons on Hornby Island

 Exercises for the mind.
 Exercises for the body.
 Companionship.
 Community service.

-These are the mandates of the Hornby Island New Horizons Society.
+These are the mandates of the Hornby Island New Horizons Society, for Hornby Islanders ages 50 and over.

 Hornby Island has a rich a history of forming organizations that are focused on providing the intellectual, moral, and social improvement of Hornby Islanders, dating back to the 1890’s.

-In the 1970’s, the concept of New Horizons was a Federal Government initiative with the focus of providing opportunities for older people; projects led or inspired by seniors who make a difference in the lives of others and in their communities.
+In the 1970’s, the concept of New Horizons was a Federal Government initiative with the focus of providing opportunities for people 50 and older; projects led or inspired by seniors who make a difference in the lives of others and in their communities.

 The first meeting of the Hornby Island New Horizons Society took place on March 2, 1977.
 It took place at the McPherson’s home and was attended by Hilary Brown, Betty Smith, Elrita Hoegi, Olive Bennett, Monica Phillips, Lincoln Painter, Muriel Rogers and Moffet and Lorna McPherson.
 It was officially registered as a charitable society on December 7, 1977 and the New Horizons meeting hall saw its first meeting on May 3, 1978.